 There’s a lot that can irritate your child’s airways and trigger asthma symptoms.
 Some of the critical factors include:

-As with the other childhood atopic diseases, there isn’t a cure.
-Luckily, many children simply grow out of their asthma.
+As with other childhood atopic diseases, there isn’t a cure.
+Luckily, many children grow out of their asthma.

 Above all else, call 000 immediately if your child has a severe asthma attack.
 Don’t try to fix the problem with inhalers or other medications.

-Aside from this, you can help manage their asthma by:
+Aside from this, you can help manage asthma in children by:

 - staying calm in the event of an asthma attack.

-For more information, check out this helpful website for children with asthma from Asthma Australia.
+For more information, check out this helpful factsheet from The Royal Children’s Hospital Melbourne.

 Limiting irritation factors is your best weapon in reducing symptoms of flare-ups:

-- looking for obvious hay fever aggravators and eliminate the source
+- looking for obvious hay fever aggravators and eliminating the source;

-- smearing Vaseline around the nose to help trap allergens
+- smearing Vaseline around the nose to help trap allergens, and

-- giving your child spoonful of locally produced honey each day may help in some instances.
+- giving your child a spoonful of locally produced honey each day may help in some instances.

-For more detailed information, check out this fact sheet from the Australasian Society of Clinical Immunology and Allergy.
+Check out this fact sheet from the Australasian Society of Clinical Immunology and Allergy for more detailed information.